 I worked at Fleer bubble gum factory in the Logan section for three years in the late ’70s and early ’80s.
 That factory closed about 10 years ago and last week the Mount Laurel based Fleer was sold to its rival, Upper Deck, for $6.1 million.
 The sale reportedly included Fleer’s name, trademark, and sports … Continue reading Gum Factory Memories Offer Some Lessons to Chew On

+ORIGINALLY PUBLISHED IN THE PHILADELPHIA EVENING BULLETIN IN DECEMBER 2006.
 It is about 325 steps, depending upon the length of your stride, from the door of the tavern, to a wedge of hallowed ground at the corner of Flowers and Bellevue avenues.
-Here, in Langhorne Borough, rests the gravesite of approximately — by the local historic association’s count — 166 soldiers of the Revolutionary War. … Continue reading Revolutionary War Cemetery Escapes Being Left Cold, Buried, Forgotten
+Here, in Langhorne Borough, rests the gravesite of approximately — by the local … Continue reading Unknown Winter Soldiers Not Forgotten

+AUTHOR'S NOTE: THIS ARTICLE WAS PUBLISHED ON MONDAY, MAY 1, 2000, IN THE PHILADELPHIA DAILY NEWS.
 A Vietnam story The Vietnam War ended for the United States 25 years ago yesterday.
 As other wars have, it left a lasting mark on the country and the world.
 And on families.
-More than 58,000 American men and women died in Vietnam.
-One of them was Charles Diamond -- "Chick" to his family, "Doc" … Continue reading ‘God … said no’
+More than 58,000 American men and … Continue reading ‘God … said no’

 Dementia has robbed him of function.
 Caring for him has left her in debt.
 But she has never forgotten the man she married.
 A part of her seems etched in his brain, too.